-(1) Without prejudice to the necessity of making public the impact on the balance sheet of an asset relief measure implying appropriate burden-sharing, the terms 'transparency' and 'full disclosure' should be understood as meaning transparency vis-à-vis the national authorities, the independent experts involved and the Commission.
+(3) Without prejudice to the necessity of making public the impact on the balance sheet of an asset relief measure implying appropriate burden-sharing, the terms 'transparency' and 'full disclosure' should be understood as meaning transparency vis-à-vis the national authorities, the independent experts involved and the Authority.

-(2) The aid amount corresponds to the difference between the transfer value of the assets (normally based on their real economic value) and the market price.
-In this paper, the incurred losses correspond to the difference between the transfer value and the book value of the assets.
+(4) The aid amount corresponds to the difference between the transfer value of the assets (normally based on their real economic value) - () The aid amount corresponds to the difference between the transfer value of the assets (normally based on their real economic value) and the market price.
+In this Chapter, the incurred losses correspond to the difference between the transfer value and the book value of the assets.
 Actual losses will normally only be known ex post.